PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2019-07-03-Cpp-build-time-reduction-pt-1-introduction.md

     - Conditionally remove parts of text file based on preprocessor state - also known as #ifdef, #indef directives.
     - Embed other source files within the source file - or just #include directive.
 2. **Compilation** - translates each translation unit into object files.
 An object file contains machine instructions.
 Additionally a compiler might optimize output machine code.
 Note that the result file is not yet executable at this point - this is responsibility of a linker.
 Compiler structure is generally divided into two parts - *frontend* and *backend*.
 The former is responsible for parsing the source file and translating parsed code into an intermediate form that's understandable by backend.
-The latter takes foremenetioned intermediate form, (optionally) optimizes it and generates machine code.
+The latter takes foremenetioned intermediate form, (optionally) optimizes it for given platform and generates machine code.
+There could also be a middle end between the two forementioned parts - it can optimize code in platform-independent manner (for instance by folding constant literals - statements like `500 + 3` can be resolved to `503` at compile time, thus eliding the computation at run time).
 3. **Linker** - resolves dependencies between translation units that participate in a build process.
 An example of a dependency between two translation units would be the call to function defined in other .cpp file.
 Linker also produces the final output file.
 Linker`s input consists of all object files that were produced by the compiler in the preceding step.